 You'd think that more choices would make decisions easier—but in reality, it's not that simple.
 A wide range of options presents a few challenges.
 First, it can feel overwhelming and make it difficult to make a choice.
 Then you may grow remorseful and second-guess your decision.
-While a bit of indecisiveness doesn’t sound like that big of a deal, it’s actually a bigger problem than you think.
+While a bit of indecisiveness doesn’t sound like a big deal, it’s actually a bigger problem than you think.

-Read on to learn about the phenomena researchers have dubbed “choice overload,” and the implications it has on your productivity.
+Read on to learn about the phenomena researchers call “choice overload,” and the implications it has on your productivity.

 What is Choice Overload?

-Choice overload is that overwhelming feeling of having too many options, accompanied by a fear of choosing the wrong one.
+Choice overload is the overwhelming feeling of having too many options, accompanied by a fear of choosing the wrong one.
 This is sometimes referred to as choice paralysis.

 Think about walking into a bakery and seeing all the loaves of bread and sweet rolls on display.
-Despite how good it smells, you probably aren’t looking to take all of it home.
+Everything looks delicious, but you probably shouldn’t buy everything on the shelves.
 You need to make a decision.